 White advertised in the Oregonian that the keel boat Salem Clipper had successfully navigated the river to Salem on October 31, 1850 and that he was available for runs above the falls to “any conceivable point above.”He was loading cargo at Canemah above the falls.

 White’s advertisement of April 17, 1851 suggests that the river was charted by Oct 31, 1850.
-Whites accomplishment would have caught the attention of George Gibbs and Edward Starling when they were search for a map of the area to depict tribal boundaries and cessions.
+White’s accomplishment would have caught the attention of George Gibbs and Edmund A. Starling when they were searching for a map of the area to depict tribal boundaries and cessions.
 The map was referred to and marked on during the April 11-15 1851 treaty meetings between the Willamette Treaty Commission and the Kalapuyan and Molalla tribes of the Willamette Valley when they met at Champoeg.
 The Kalapuyans chiefs would gather about the map and point out where their territories were for Gibbs and Starling.